f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 Now re-examine the dashboards in the webUI.
 Examine the **System Summary** and click the **Show Utilization** to see how memory and storage is allocated.
-Examine how all the resources are allocated within your partition.
+Examine how all the resources are allocated within your rSeries appliance.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/dashboard-system.png
   :align: center
   :scale: 70%

-Click on the **Tenant Overview** and examine the dashboard.
-Play around with the filtering options to see hoe the display is adjusted.
+Click on the **Tenant Overview** tab and examine the dashboard.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/tenant-overview.png
   :align: center
   :scale: 70%

-Click on the **CPU** and examine the dashboard.
+Click on the **CPU** tab and examine the dashboard.
+Here you can see how vCPus are allocated within the rSeries system as well as their utilization.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/cpu-dashboard.png
   :align: center